xamarin/docs-archive/Recipes/android/data/contentproviders/update_the_users_profile/README.md

 };
 ```

--   Build and run the app; it displays an <span class="uiitem">UPDATE
+-   Build and run the app; it displays an **UPDATE
-    PROFILE</span> button as seen below in the screenshot on the left.
+    PROFILE** button as seen below in the screenshot on the left.
 When
     we tap this button to cause the button click handler to run, the
     following sequence takes place:
     -   The call to `NameOwner` updates the profile's display